 The steps of the complaint process are outlined below.

-Complaints can be brought forward to the College in a variety of ways.
+Complaints can be brought forward to the Regulator in a variety of ways.
 Complaints may come from members of the public, or their families, with concerns regarding the conduct and competence of an occupational therapist and may include inappropriate and/or unprofessional care.
-Complaints may also come from employers or colleagues of occupational therapists who may be required, in certain specific circumstances, to report concerns to the College.
-The Registrar of the College may also initiate the complaint process.
+Complaints may also come from employers or colleagues of occupational therapists who may be required, in certain specific circumstances, to report concerns to the Regulator.
+The Registrar of the Regulator may also initiate the complaint process.

-The College is required under the Occupational Therapists Act to investigate all complaints about a registrant's practice submitted to the College.
+The Regulator is required under the Regulated Health Professions Act to investigate all complaints about a registrant's practice submitted to the Regulator.
 Complaints need to be made in writing and formal complaints cannot be anonymous.
 The complaint should include the following information:

 Ways to submit a formal complaint:

-The College will refer the matter to the Investigation Committee in accordance with the Occupational Therapists Act, 1998.
-The Investigation Committee will form a panel that consists of at least two members of the College and one public representative who does not have a degree in occupational therapy.
+The Regulator will refer the matter to the Complaints Committee in accordance with the Regulated Health Professions Act.
+The Complaints Committee will form a panel that consists of at least two registrants of the Regulator and one public representative who does not have a degree in occupational therapy.
 The panel will review the complaint and determine the steps required to complete an investigation into the matter.
 They may require the occupational therapist to:

 All documents received in the course of an investigation are strictly confidential and cannot be shared outside of legal counsel.

-The Investigation Committee will file its decision and rationale at the College office and provide a copy to the complainant and the occupational therapist.
+The Complaints Committee will file its decision and rationale at the Regulator's office and provide a copy to the complainant and the occupational therapist.

-If the matter is referred to a Hearing Committee, the College Board will form a panel that consists of at least three members of the Board, one of which must be a public representative.
-A notice of the hearing will be provided to the complainant, the occupational therapist, and will be publicly available.
-The Hearing Committee's panel will conduct a hearing in accordance with the Occupational Therapists Act, 1998.
+If the matter is referred to the Professional Conduct Committee, that committee will form a panel that consists of at least three members of committee, one of which must be a public representative.
+The Professional Conduct Committee's panel will conduct a hearing in accordance with the Regulated Health Professions Act.
+A notice of the hearing will be provided to the complainant and the occupational therapist, and will be posted publicly.
 In a hearing, the occupational therapist is entitled to all the rights of natural justice, including:

-Upon hearing the evidence, the Hearing Committee panel will determine if the occupational therapist is guilty of professional misconduct, conduct unbecoming of an occupational therapist, or professional incompetence or incapacity.
-If the Hearing Committee panel determines that the occupational therapist is guilty, they may decide to:
+Upon hearing the evidence, the Professional Conduct Committee panel will determine if the occupational therapist is guilty of professional misconduct, conduct unbecoming of an occupational therapist, or professional incompetence or incapacity.
+If the panel determines that the occupational therapist is guilty, they may decide to:

-Should the Hearing Committee find the registrant not guilty, the charges may be dismissed.
+Should the Professional Conduct Committee find the registrant not guilty, the charges may be dismissed.

-The Hearing Committee will file its decision and rationale with the College office and provide the complainant, the occupational therapist, and other persons considered appropriate, with a copy.
+The Professional Conduct Committee will file its decision and rationale with the Regulator's office and provide the complainant, the occupational therapist, and other persons considered appropriate, with a copy.

-The occupational therapist may appeal on any point of law from the findings of the Hearing Committee to the Nova Scotia Court of Appeal.
+The occupational therapist may appeal on any point of law from the findings of the Professional Conduct Committee to the Nova Scotia Court of Appeal.
 The Court may, in its discretion, grant a stay of any order made, pending the Court's decision.

 202-1597 Bedford Hwy